What is the Zonar LD?

 - Plug the device back into the OBDII port.

-- Allow the vehicle to idle for at least 15 minutes and until both LEDs on the front of the device have been lit and solid for more than 1 minute.
+- Allow the vehicle to idle until both LEDs on the front of the device have been lit and solid for more than one minute.
+It typically takes between 5 and 20 minutes to complete the installation process.

 Hard Reboot